Ocead/HAR/README.md

 ```

 Additionally, parts have behaviour.
 That includes cyclic behaviour
-(e. g. a timer increments a counter in certain intervals)
+(e.g. a timer increments a counter in certain intervals)
-and interactive behaviour (e. g. a button closes/opens a circuit when pressed).
+and interactive behaviour (e.g. a button closes/opens a circuit when pressed).

 Here's an example for cyclical behaviour of an analog input pin:
 ```c++